lingyzhu0101/Awesome_VCM/README.md

 **Maintained by:** [Lingyu Zhu](https://scholar.google.com/citations?user=IhyTEDkAAAAJ&hl=zh-CN) and [Peilin Chen](https://scholar.google.com/citations?user=b9k152sAAAAJ&hl=zh-CN)

 # Notes
-1. If you come across recipes that work well and fit this topic, feel free to post them as a Discussion.
-Looking forward to your sharing and discussion!
-Many Thanks!
+- If you find recipes that are relevant to this topic, please share them as a discussion post.
-2. The papers might redulant beloge to different areas, we list them.
+- Some papers may simultaneously belong to multiple subfields, and we will categorize them accordingly to reflect these overlaps.
+- We look forward to your contributions and discussions!
+Thank you!

 ## Updated on 2024.09.08